BilodeauGroup/smiles2peptides/README.md

 ## Installation Guide

-To create the environment with all required packages, simply download and run the following script in your terminal:
+To create the environment with all required packages, simply download the file: 'setup_smiles2peptides.shp_env.sh' and run the following script in your terminal:

 ```sh
 bash setup_smiles2peptides.shp_env.sh